-The daily variance of the T2M reconstruction of January ( $\phi$ = 1.07, 19.4%) and July

-( $\phi = 1.05, 24.9\%$ ) is realistically reconstructed with regional deviations of both signs.
-In July, the daily variability is i.e. underestimated over most parts of the Baltic Sea and the NE-Atlantic while overestimated on land.
-Variances on monthly scale in January ( $\phi = 0.87, 7.0\%$ ) and July ( $\phi = 0.83, 0.07\%$ ) are underestimated but with mostly non-significant deviations.
+The daily variance of the T2M reconstruction of January and July is realistically reconstructed with regional deviations of both signs.
+In July, the daily variability is underestimated i.e. over most parts of the Baltic Sea and the NE-Atlantic, while overestimated on land.
+Variances on monthly scale in January and July are underestimated but with mostly non-significant deviations.
 However, for January the southern boundary shows a significant underestimation in variance while being too high over the North and Baltic Sea.